Antarctic Sub Glacial Lake and Stream Studies

 - GBASE (GeomicroBiology of Antarctic Subglacial Environments)

-The primary goal of the first field season is testing and exploring the zone (grounding zone) just before the grounded ice of the Whillans Ice Stream goes a float into the Ross Ice Shelf, which is thought to be a very sensitive area in terms of ice sheet dynamics and its response to global warming.
-During their deployment, the team will use a hot water drill to melt boreholes deep in the ice stream.
-After the holes are melted they will test and deploy complex new monitoring and sampling equipment under the ice.
+The primary goal of the first field season was to test and explore the zone (grounding zone) just before the grounded ice of the Whillans Ice Stream went afloat into the Ross Ice Shelf, which is thought to be a very sensitive area in terms of ice sheet dynamics and its response to global warming.
+During their deployment, the team used a hot water drill to melt boreholes deep into the ice stream.
+After the holes were melted, they tested and deployed complex new monitoring and sampling equipment under the ice.

 Learn more about the project at the official project website.